tyleryouk/00os-origin/00reaper/00OS-commands/cycle-status.md

 - [2023-04-29 16:30] Updated documentation files with REQ-003 improvements
 - [2023-04-29 16:00] Updated context files for 00reaper and system processes
 - [2023-04-29 15:45] Completed Step 4: Make Changes to 00OS - All 10 processes updated successfully
+- [2024-07-02 18:30] Updated README.md to be concise (<250 lines)
+- [2024-07-02 18:15] Updated implementation-plan.md with Phase 4 for workflow folder consolidation
+- [2024-07-02 18:00] Updated cycle-status.md to reflect new focus on workflow folder consolidation
+- [2024-07-02 17:45] Enhanced reaper-init command with core workflow file reading
+- [2024-07-02 17:30] Finalized documentation consolidation

 ## Blockers & Decisions